halleybrantley/detrendr/README.md

 detrendr
 ========

 The goal of detrendr is to estimate smooth quantile trends in evenly spaced series.
 Missing values are allowed.
+The methods implemented in this package are described here: <https://arxiv.org/abs/1904.10582>.

 Installation
 ============